Kylie Jenner’s Paparazzi Jet Ski Photos Catch Mega Booty-Flash In See-Through Swimwear

 The paparazzi hasn’t left Kylie Jenner alone ever since she touched down in Italy a few days ago.
-The Keeping Up With The Kardashians star jetted off to the country’s glitzy Amalfi Coast ahead of her 22nd birthday today, with the latest batch of photos appearing to show the star celebrating her big day in style.
+The Keeping Up with the Kardashians star jetted off to the country’s glitzy Amalfi Coast ahead of her 22nd birthday today, with the latest batch of photos appearing to show the star celebrating her big day in style.

-Earlier today, The Daily Mail obtained photos of Kylie enjoying a jet ski outing with boyfriend Travis Scott.
+Earlier today, Daily Mail obtained photos of Kylie enjoying a jet ski outing with boyfriend Travis Scott.
 The makeup mogul and her 28-year-old baby daddy were photographed right on the water, with Travis operating the equipment and his girlfriend clinging onto him.
-This moment saw Kylie fairly covered up in a colorful wetsuit with bright blue hues and a sleeveless and shorts finish.
+This moment saw Kylie fairly covered up in a colorful, sleeveless, short wetsuit featuring bright blue hues.

 It looks like Kylie was in the mood to flaunt her famous curves during the excursion, though.
 The newspaper’s photographers had also snapped the star enjoying a dingy outing with a crowd of friends.
-Here, Kylie had slipped into a sexy black swimsuit with cut-out paneling at the waist and a thonged finish.
-The mother of one had donned a skimpy swimming outer layer to accessorize her look, but sheer materials here weren’t hiding the star’s curves.
-The cameras had taken in Kylie’s famous curvy rear in various settings that included her descending from a yacht and doing a backflip into the water.
+Here, Kylie had slipped into a sexy black swimsuit with cut-out paneling at the waist and a thonged rear.
+The mother of one had donned a skimpy outer layer to accessorize her look, but sheer materials here weren’t hiding the star’s curves.
+The cameras had taken in Kylie’s famous curvy derriere in various settings that included her descending from a yacht and doing a backflip into the water.

 Kylie Jenner cosies up to Travis Scott on jet-ski before doing a dramatic flip into the ocean as she continues her 22nd birthday celebrations https://t.co/fYkvEpuCHQ